A Guide to Filing your Taxes in 2026

 The Most Popular Tax Deductions and Credits

 - If you made home energy efficiency improvements?
 You could qualify for an energy tax credit.
-The credits for efficiency home improvement for windows, doors, furnaces, etc. were retroactively restored for 2022 and expanded for 2023 in the Inflation Reduction Act.
-The sustainable credits for solar, fuel cells, wind, and geothermal were also restored to higher levels and expanded for 2023.
-New energy rebates were also created for 2023, with details rolling out later this year.
+The credits for efficiency home improvement for windows, doors, furnaces, etc. were expanded starting in 2023 with the Inflation Reduction Act.
+The sustainable credits for solar, fuel cells, wind, and geothermal were also restored to higher levels and expanded.
+These credits were ended prematurely by the OBBBA legislation at the end of the 2025 tax year.

 - Pay interest on a mortgage or property tax?
 Both are deductible.
-The state and local property, income, and sales taxes (SALT) deduction is capped at $10,000.
+The state and local property, income, and sales taxes (SALT) deduction is capped at $40,000 for most filers, and is reduced if you are above certain income levels.

 - Buy an electric or plug-in electric vehicle?
 You may be eligible for an electric vehicle tax credit from the IRS (and potentially receive a state electric vehicle tax credit too).
-The Inflation Reduction Act made some major changes to the credit for 2023.
-And, if you bought and took delivery of a qualified electric vehicle between August 17, 2022 and December 31, 2022, the vehicle also had to undergo final assembly in North America.
+The federal EV credits were ended prematurely on 9/30/2025 by the OBBBA legislation.

 - If you have earned income below certain levels, you might be eligible for the Earned Income Tax Credit (EITC).